 This important decision will determine the amount of your lifetime monthly pension payments and the amount your spouse or beneficiaries may receive when you die.

 Factors to consider when choosing a pension option

-The pension option you choose when you retire is one of the most important financial decisions you’ll make and will affect you for the rest of your life.
+The pension option you choose when you retire will affect you for the rest of your life.
+It is one of the most important financial decisions you will make.

-No matter which pension option you choose, you will receive a monthly pension until you die.
-However, your choice of pension option will determine the amount paid to you each month and the amount paid to your spouse or beneficiary(ies) after your death.
+Your choice of pension option will determine the amount paid to you each month.
+It also determines the amount paid to your spouse or beneficiaries after you die.

 To decide which pension option is best for you, you'll want to consider:

-- Your and your spouse’s health and life expectancy
+- The health and life expectancy of you and your spouse

 - Your dependants and their financial needs

 - Other factors that may apply to your personal situation

 - Ways you want to provide for others